willyrgf/asterisk/README.roibos-cng.txt

 Yes, you can still operate on timer.
 The RTP bridge still has all the normal bridging logic in it.
 That's how music on hold and such works.

+Brian West in ASTERISK-140 2004-04-24:
+"This is the one thing that keeps asterisk out of the big boy toy box.... lets get it going boys."